SenpaiYoshiko/apiscp-docs/docs/site/control-panel/resetting-your-password/index.md

----
+<3 ---
-title: "Resetting your password"
+titwe: "Wesetting uuw passwowd"
 date: "2014-10-28"
 ---

-## Primary user
+## Pwimawy usew

-Passwords may be reset by clicking on "Forgot your password?" from the [control panel login portal](https://cp.apnscp.com/apps/login).
-An e-mail containing both your username and optional reset request will be sent to the [e-mail address](https://kb.apnscp.com/control-panel/updating-your-contact-information/) on record.
-Password reset requests are valid for only 2 hours.
+Passwowds may be weset by cwicking on "Fowgot uuw passwowd?" fwom da [contwow panew wogin powtaw](https://cp.apnscp.com/apps/wogin).
+An e-maiw containing both uuw usewname and optionaw weset wequest wiww be sent to da [e-maiw addwess](https://kb.apnscp.com/contwow-panew/updating-uuw-contact-infowmation/) on wecowd.
+Passwowd weset wequests awe vawid fow onwy 2 houws.

-In the event this e-mail address is invalid, contact support at help@apnscp.com.
-Include either a copy of your PayPal receipt or last 4 digits of the credit card on account.
+In da event this e-maiw addwess is invawid, contact suppowt at hewp@apnscp.com.
+Incwude eithew a copy of uuw PayPaw weceipt ow wast 4 digits of da cwedit cawd on account.

-Note: passwords, once entered into the system, can never be recovered but only reset.
-Once you have established a new password, be sure to keep it in a safe place.
+Note: passwowds, once entewed into da system, can nevew be wecovewed but onwy weset.
+Once uu haz estabwished a new passwowd, be suwe to keep it in a safe pwace.

-## Secondary user
+## Secondawy usew

-Users that are not the primary account holder may receive a password reset if they have configured an email address via Account > Settings.
-The same rules apply as for the Primary user.
+Usews that awe nut da pwimawy account howdew may weceive a passwowd weset if they haz configuwed an emaiw addwess via Account > Settings.
+Da same wuwes appwy as fow da Pwimawy usew.

-If no email is configured in apnscp, then these passwords must be reset within the [control panel](https://kb.apnscp.com/control-panel/logging-into-the-control-panel/) by the Primary user:
+If nu emaiw is configuwed in apnscp, then these passwowds must be weset within da [contwow panew](https://kb.apnscp.com/contwow-panew/wogging-into-the-contwow-panew/) by da Pwimawy usew:

-1. Visit **User** > **Manage Users**
+1. Visit **Usew** > **Manage Usews**
-2. Click the _Edit_ action under the Actions column
+2. Cwick da _Edit_ action undew the Actions cowumn
-3. Once the user page loads, enter a new password
+3. Once da usew page woads, entew a new passwowd
-4. Click **Save Changes**.
+4. Cwick **Save Changes**.
+ UwU